-The recommended timeframe for this step is 60 days, preferably in January through February.
-This timeframe is recommended to align with other federal grantmaking processes.
+• The recommended timeframe for this step is 60 days, preferably in January through February.
+This timeframe is recommended to better align with FTA and FHWA grantmaking processes.
+These timelines are suggested and may not apply for all cases.

 - Appendix A

 - FHWA Order 4551.1: Fund Transfers to Other Agencies and Among Title 23 Programs

-- USDOT Promising Practices for Meaningful Public Involvement in Transportation

-Decision-Making

 - FHWA CMAQ Program Guidance

-- FHWA interim guidance on CMAQ operating assistance: This 2014 guidance is controlling until such time as FHWA issues its final guidance.

 - TIP and STIP development

 - FTA STIP resources

 - o FHWA Plan Works

-- o Transportation Planning Process Briefing Book (HTML or PDF)

-- o Virginia Metropolitan Transportation Improvement Programs Preparation Guidance Update
+- o Virginia Metropolitan Transportation Improvement Programs

+Preparation Guidance Update

 - o Colorado STIP Development Guidance

 - o Delaware Valley Regional Planning Commission Transportation Improvement Program (TIP) Handbook

 - Using Technology to Support the STIP

-- Funds transferred from FHWA to FTA can be used only for purposes eligible under both the original program that the funds are transferred from and the program to which the funds are transferred. - In anticipation of the annual "August Redistribution" process, project sponsors championing projects that may be identified as using available FHWA funding to support transit capital activities are encouraged to coordinate early with their State DOT and MPO for programming investments in an approved TIP/STIP prior to initiating the flexible funding transfer process.
+- Funds transferred from FHWA to FTA can be used only for purposes eligible under both the original program that the funds are transferred from and the program to which the funds are transferred. - In anticipation of the annual August Redistribution1 process, project sponsors championing projects that may be identified as using available FHWA funding to support transit capital activities are encouraged to coordinate early with their State DOT and MPO for programming investments in an approved TIP/STIP prior to initiating the flexible funding transfer process.
 State DOTs should consider including an estimated amount of August Redistribution in the programming of a fiscally constrained STIP.
-The State DOTs should work with their FHWA Division Office on the appropriate funding estimates for the STIP. - The public should be involved in the decision-making process as early and often as appropriate, and especially during the TIP/STIP amendment process when adding new projects (or project phases) for consideration.
-Projects already in the TIP/STIP may only require an administrative modification to make minor adjustments in the program and not include public review.
+The State DOTs